omelia-iliffe/cpx-geodesic-dome/readme.md

 * Cut 6 pieces of copper tape and adhere them to the outside of the top plate **pinning a strand of conductive thread underneath it**.
 These will be our capacitive buttons for interaction.

 ### Upload the code
-Find the .uf2 file for the MakeCode that Wendy put together in the files folder and upload this to the circuit playground.
+The MakeCode that Wendy put together for this project is in the files folder (its file extension is .uf2).
+Find it and upload this to your circuit playground.
 She chose six musical notes and associated a different light effect with each of them, so you can play a tune and make a light show at the same time.

 ### Finally,
 Place the geodesic dome on top.
 Enjoy the lights and sounds as you touch the copper tape.